-Answer: The information contained in the Solid Route Accounting™ business system is one of a company's most valuable assets.
-Transactions, customer accounts, amounts owing, and all other kinds of information are irreplaceable if lost.
-Hence, it only makes sense to correctly back up the system so that the company data will remain safe if tragedy strikes.
-It's recommended by Solid that backups be created on removable USB Flash Drives (aka Memory Stick or Thumb Drive) as they've proven to be a reliable backup solution that's durable and easy to handle.
+Answer: The information in the Solid Route Accounting™ business system is one of a company's most valuable assets.
+Transactions, customer accounts, amounts owing, and other information are irreplaceable if lost.
+Hence, it only makes sense to back up the system correctly so that the company data will remain safe if tragedy strikes.
+Solid recommends that backups be created on removable USB Flash Drives (aka Memory Stick or Thumb Drive) as they've proven to be a reliable backup solution that's durable and easy to handle.
 Ideally, a company should have five such USB Flash Drives and use a different one for each workday of the week to create a five-day chronology of the data.

-NOTE: Other backup systems such as an automatic backup system can be used; however, be aware that these systems are not supported by Solid due to the many types of configurations for these systems.
-To restore data from such systems, the installer or manufacturer for that system should be contacted for assistance.
+NOTE: Other backup systems, such as an automatic backup system, can be used; however, be aware that Solid does not support these systems due to the many types of configurations for these systems.
+To restore data from such systems, the installer or manufacturer of that system should be contacted for assistance.

 Enterprise Edition Users:

 It's recommended that Daily Backups be performed daily and a Full Backup every week.
 Daily Backups save all the company's information, including customers, inventory, transactions, and so on, whereas a Full Backup also includes the program itself; however, it takes longer to complete.

 - Before performing a backup, ensure that all workstations and instances of Solid Fusion™ are closed.